-Floortime therapy derives from the Developmental Individual-difference Relationship-based model (DIR) created by child psychiatrist Stanley Greenspan, M.D.
+Floortime therapy derives from the Developmental Individual-difference Relationship-based model (DIR) created by child psychiatrists Stanley Greenspan, M.D. and Serena Wieder, PhD.
 Its premise is that adults can help children expand their circles of communication by meeting them at their developmental level and building on their strengths.

 According to the organization Greenspan Floortime Approach, the technique challenges children with autism to push themselves to their full potential.
 It develops “who they are,” rather than “what their diagnosis says.”